How Does the Brain Repair Itself After a Traumatic Brain Injury?

 Get Lots of Rest

 Can frontal lobe damage repair itself?
-It can, but not if you don’t give your brain time to rest and heal.
+It can, but not if you don’t give your brain time to rest and heal the frontal lobe function.
 In the case of a TBI, “rest” doesn’t only mean getting enough sleep at night; your brain needs both physical and mental rest.

 Activities that require a relatively high degree of thinking can get in the way of healing.
 Even reading and playing video games can be too much for a healing brain!